The next VSecM Contributor Sync will be on…

 at 8:00am Pacific time.

-This tutorial will introduce how you can use VSecM Sentinel encrypt secrets for safe keeping outside your cluster.
+This use case will introduce how you can use VSecM Sentinel encrypt secrets for safe keeping outside your cluster.

 About the Encryption Process